The Oak Gates Provided by Jack Fuller, Entrance to the Gatehouse

 to the right the Kitchen

-Lord George Nathaniel Curzon purchased the Castle from Ashcombe's son Henry Cubitt,the second Lord Ashcombe, (1867-1947) in 1916 and undertook the research and restoration of Bodiam Castle that visitors enjoy today.
-The Castle was bequeathed to the National Trust by Lord Curzon who died in 1925.
+Lord George Nathaniel Curzon purchased the Castle from Ashcombe's son Henry Cubitt, the second Lord Ashcombe, (1867-1947) in 1916 and undertook the restoration of Bodiam Castle that visitors enjoy today.
+The Castle was bequeathed to The National Trust by Lord Curzon when he died in 1925.

 Unfortunately, some misinformation exists about the ownership of the castle after Fuller’s death.

 "The third Sir Godfrey Webster attempted to sell the property in 1815 and finally achieved the sale of the castle and 24 acres of adjoining land in 1829 to John Fuller of Rosehill in the parish of Brightling, Sussex, for £3,000.
 (Fuller's copy of the auction particulars was recently given to the Trust by a descendant.)
 Fuller is thought to have bought the castle to save it from being dismantled by the Websters and the stone used for building.
 He is recorded as having provided new folding oak gates in the front doorway of the Gatehouse, and also as having restored the Postern Tower, presumably by removing the cottage which was there 50 years earlier.
 These were the first positive moves to protect the ruins, an intention that was pursued more vigorously by George Cubitt, who purchased the castle and 24 acres from John Fuller's grandson for something over £5,000 in 1864."

 Bodiam Castle, The National Trust Guidebook, David Thackray, 1991, pp. 26 & 27.